 Enjoy one of the Finger Lakes

-While perhaps the best way to experience the Finger Lakes is from a pontoon boat.
+Perhaps the best way to experience the Finger Lakes is from a pontoon boat.
 Rent one rent for the day to fish (walleye and bass are the sought after fish here).
 You’ll you need a license to put a line in).
 Don’t forget swimming, or tubing.

-If you want someone else to do the driving one of the best options is Captain Bill’s on Seneca Lake where you can take a one-hour cruise or a dinner cruise on the deepest Finger Lake.
+If you want someone else to do the driving, one of the best options is Captain Bill’s on Seneca Lake where you can take a one-hour cruise or a dinner cruise on the deepest Finger Lake.
 Another choice is a dinner cruise on Skaneateles Lake.

 Go Birdwatching in Ithaca